-Group Disability Insurance
+Get a quote on Group Disability Insurance

 Group disability insurance is dependent on employment status.
 It is tied to a person’s place of employment.
 This means that it will no longer provide benefits if they become disabled after they leave their job.
 Group disability insurance plans are also not reliant on individual health status.
 Individual plans may disqualify members from coverage if they have certain preexisting conditions.
 Group plans have no such exclusions.
-Costs may go up and down on an annual basis.

 Group disability insurance plans can vary from state to state or even job to job.
 Even the definition of disability might change depending on your plan.
 For the most part, disability is defined as being unable to carry out your job requirements.

 Employee disability coverage is tied to their base salary or W2 income.
 This does not include any salary “extras,” such as retirement funds or yearly bonuses.
 Some policies pay 100 percent of an employee’s salary, but this is unusual.